BASIC INSURANCE Q&A’S

 It can be frustrating and scary when medical bills are coming in and not paid as you thought they would be.
 There can be many reasons for this, from coding errors to non-qualified services.
 Please call the Advocate line at 833-751-1096 and a representative will help you with your concerns.

 You must call us at the Enrollment Assistance line at 833-236-7463 or visit worxenroll.com/oningroup before you have worked with Ōnin for 30 days from your start date to let us know you do not want the health insurance.
-If you do not call this number or visit the site, you will be enrolled in the Teammate/Medical MEC single plan and will not be able to cancel or change it until open enrollment in November of next year unless you have a major life event.
+If you do not call this number or visit the site, you will be enrolled in the Teammate only, Teammate Plan and will not be able to cancel or change it until open enrollment in November of next year unless you have a major life event.

-If you want the Teammate/Medical MEC Plan for a single person, you don’t have to take any action.
+If you want the Teammate Plan for a single person, you don’t have to take any action.
 You will automatically be enrolled after 30 days.
 If you want to add other family members, add dental insurance, pick the Bronze Plan, or opt-out of the plan, you will need to call us the Enrollment Assistance line at 833-236-7463 or visit worxenroll.com/oningroup to make those changes before 30 days after you are hired.
-Unfortunately, the branch cannot do this for you, so you must call the Enrollment Assistance line or visit the website to make your selection.
+Your local branch cannot do this for you, so you must call the Enrollment Assistance line or visit the website to make your selection.

 Choosing a Plan